hawkrives/junqi/doc/Objeq-Reference.md

     lastName == 'Beck' <: addresses

 In this case, each individual element of addresses will be added to the Result Set.
 If addresses is not an Array, it will be returned *as-is*, but only if it's not null.

-#### 'Contract' Selector
-The 'Contract' Selector is used to drill into an Array, either returning its first element, if there is one, or contributing nothing to the Result Set:

-    lastName == 'Beck' contract addresses

-You can also use the shorthand:
+Another example:

-    lastName == 'Beck' :> addresses
+    lastName == 'Beck' <: phoneNumber

 One might think that this is semantically the same as the following:

-    lastName == 'Beck' select addresses[0]
+    lastName == 'Beck' select phoneNumber

-But the former query will return no Items in the Result Set if there are no elements in the addresses array.
+But the former query will return no Items in the Result Set if there are is no associated phoneNumber.
 On the other hand, the latter query will return a null in the Result Set.
-If addresses is not an Array, it will be returned *as-is*, but only if it's not null.
+If you wanted to rewrite the second query to function like the first, it would be:

+    lastName == 'Beck' and phoneNumber select phoneNumber

 ### Collator
 A Collator is used to sort the Working Set based on a list of provided sort criteria.
 A Collator must be placed after a Predicate and can appear before or after a Selector.
 The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.